Skip to main content

 Each year, hundreds of our graduates are matched at leading hospitals across the United States and Canada.
 In 2019-2020, RUSM graduates attained an impressive first-time residency rate of 95.2%.

-To perform well in your medical school classes, it’s recommended to attend all classes (even if classes are exclusively held online), review lecture materials on the same day as the lectures and devote three to eight hours a day to studying.
+To perform well in your medical school classes, it’s recommended to attend all classes (even if classes are exclusively held online), review lecture materials on the same day as the lectures, and devote three to eight hours a day to studying.
 A good tip to help prepare for the USMLE exams is to use comprehensive and well-established study tools, such as Pathoma and First Aid.

 Is becoming a doctor worth it?

 Is medical school worth it financially?
 Attending medical school requires a major financial commitment worth careful consideration.
 The investment you make in a medical education may involve carrying some debt.
 However, the U.S. Bureau of Labor Statistics reports that the median annual salary among U.S. physicians easily exceeds $200,000, increasing the likelihood of physicians being able to pay off medical school debt in the future.
 Financial aid is available to all students at RUSM.
-You can learn more by contacting the Office of Student Finance at 732-509-3051 or email our Admissions Office for more information about Ross financial aid options.
+You can learn more by contacting the Office of Student Finance at 732-509-3051 or emailing our Admissions Office for more information about Ross's financial aid options.

 If you are motivated by the benefits, can cope with the stress and are willing to make the sacrifices, then medical school can be the right choice for you.
 While the decision is a personal one, medical school can offer highly marketable skills and the beginning of a meaningful career.